Wellness Blood Tests: What They Check For and Why They Matter

 When you’ll receive your wellness blood test results, you’ll typically see:

-Indicators for values that fall outside reference ranges.
+- Flags Indicators for values that fall outside reference ranges.

 It’s important to remember that: